ewrt101/ewrt101.github.io/_posts/2021-04-23-Game-Update-3.md

 All in all progress has been made.

 On a side note i have started working on textures as showen in the picuture above.
-Im going to need to pick up a quixel PERSONAL licence but that can wait will i can spend the money.
+Im going to need to pick up a quixel PERSONAL licence but that can wait till i can spend the money.

 If you want to help test the game, hit me up on discord.